 The minimum age for this trip is 18 years old and is designed for 18-39 year olds.
 All countries require a valid passport (with a minimum 6 months validity).
 An embassy visa must also be obtained before travelling to Cuba.

-Please note, due to restrictions imposed by the USA government on it's citizens, we are unable to accept USA passport holders on this trip.
+Please note, due to restrictions imposed by the USA government on it's citizens, we are unable to accept USA passport holders, including dual nationals holding a USA passport and US residents, on this trip.